Charles Cuprill Oppenheimer: Military career

 Charles Cuprill Oppenheimer was a veteran of both World War II and the Korean War.
 In 1940, he enrolled in the Army Reserve Officers' Training Corps (ROTC) program and graduated.
 He took a temporary leave of absence from attending the University of Puerto Rico School of Law in 1941-1942 when he was asked to serve in the United States Army during World War II as a 2nd lieutenant in Company "L" of the 65th Infantry Regiment.
-After World War II ended, he was honorably discharged from active duty military service in 1946 with the rank of major, at the age of 30, to resume the pursuit of a law degree and a law career.
+After World War II ended, he was honorably discharged from active duty military service in 1946 with the rank of major, at the age of 30, to resume the pursuit of a Juris Doctor degree and a law career.

 In 1950-1953, Cuprill Oppenheimer was ordered to return to military active duty with the Puerto Rico National Guard during the Korean War, which interrupted his law practice once again.
 During the war, he commanded the 3rd Battalion of the 296th Infantry Regiment, which provided replacements to its sister company deployed in Korea.
 He later became the Commanding Officer of the Henry Barracks Army base in Cayey, Puerto Rico, where United States' draftees were trained before being sent as replacements to the 65th Infantry Regiment.

 Cuprill Oppenheimer retired from the Puerto Rico National Guard with the rank of major general.
 He was proud to have founded the Ponce Chapter of the Military Order of the World Wars (MOWW) along with his son Hector, of which both are life members.
 He was also actively involved in many other military organizations, such as the Reserve Officers Association (ROA).